Building Trustworthy AI

 The Fourth of the Six Key Challenges

-The issue of what constitutes unfair bias will inevitably be context-specific and will involve many wider factors, such as local culture or societal attitudes.
+The issue of what constitutes unfair bias will inevitably be context specific and will involve many wider factors, such as local culture and societal attitudes.

 This white paper explores the broad classes of bias.
 It looks at how and where bias is likely to enter.
 We can use classes of bias as the first step toward identifying key questions AI developers should consider.

 The key classes of bias identified in this paper are:

 Dori.AI's Nitin Gupta discussed how to reduce AI bias on Arm-based edge devices.